luizacbcampos/MIR_Project/README.md

 ### Our Dataframes:

+1. [main.csv](main.csv): Has all the information extracted with Essentia, plus gender, spotify_id and falsetto.
+We used it on machine learning models.
 1. [dataframe.csv](dataframe.csv): Overall dataframe.
 Has basically all the data.
 1. [spotify.csv](data-analysis/spotify.csv): Is a part of `dataframe.csv` but with only the spotify info.
+1. [append.csv](csv_output/append.csv): Unites all the outputs from Essentia.

 ## Songs